 Creating Meaning.
 Inspiring Hope.
 Transforming Lives.

 Hello!
 My name is Dr. Gift McDougal.
-I am a Licensed Clinical Psychologist in the state of Georgia.
+I am a Clinical Psychologist licensed in the state of Georgia.
 I was born in Nigeria and was raised in Georgia.
 I have always had a passion for working with children of all ages.
 I view the child as part of a system (family, school, community) and when we address the system as a whole then greater healing and change can happen.
 Providing a child and adolescent a safe space to explore their issues is very important to me.
 I also have a passion for working with teen girls and women during the pregnancy and postpartum period.
 I value family, community, spirituality, and interacting with individuals from various backgrounds and cultures.
-I love spending time with my husband, our 3 children, and our family dog.
+I love spending time with my husband, our 4 children, and our family dog.
 Writing, watching musicals, and engaging in DIY projects are other activities I enjoy.